How can we help you?

 Advanced Dental Technology

-Implants are an excellent choice for most patients who are missing teeth because, in addition to looking and feeling like a natural tooth, they also help maintain your precious periodontal bone.
+Dental implants in Saint Paul, MN are an excellent choice for most patients who are missing teeth because, in addition to looking and feeling like a natural tooth, they also help maintain your precious periodontal bone.
 This is incredibly important for your long-term dental health.

 Eventually, as the bone becomes weaker, you are likely to lose more teeth.
 Dental implants stop this cycle so that you can retain more of your natural teeth.

-Call Our St. Paul MN Dental Clinic
+Call Our St. Paul, MN Dental Clinic for More Information

 If you are missing teeth, we recommend scheduling a consultation with Dr. Schulte to see if dental implants are a good choice for you.

 To get the most out of your dentures, it’s essential to clean them appropriately.
 With proper cleaning and maintenance, dentures will last longer, look better, and offer better performance.